omernomer/frontend-assessment/README.md

 1. Create a table consisting of countries with their corresponding data as shown below.
 Mock data is provided for you in `/src` directory.
 Also, see reference to the Country type definition below.
 2. Build sorting capabilities that are triggered when selecting table headers: ascending, descending and none.
 You only need to support sorting one column at a time.

-*This assessment should take no longer than an hour to complete.*
+*Also, do not style the table!
+This assessment should take no longer than an hour to complete.*

 <br />